nasa/puma/tutorial/README.md

-# pumapy Tutorial
+# PuMA Tutorials
-This folder contains notebook tutorials that show the basic workings of pumapy.
+This folder contains notebook tutorial that show the basic workings of PuMA and pumapy.

 ## Run online in Colab
-You can click on the following [this link](https://colab.research.google.com/github/nasa/puma/blob/main/python/tutorials/pumapy_tutorials.ipynb) to run the tutorials directly on Google Colab.
+You can click on the following [this link](https://colab.research.google.com/github/nasa/puma/blob/main/tutorial/puma_tutorial.ipynb) to run the tutorial directly on Google Colab.

 ## Run locally
 In order to run the notebooks locally, you must have downloaded the PuMA repository to your computer.
 If you installed puma by running "conda create -n puma fsemerar::puma", you will have to install the following extra dependencies into the conda environment as: